 In response to budget attacks on the FEC in the 104th Congress, the League testified and lobbied in support of the FEC’s Fiscal Year 1997 budget request and against efforts to undermine the agency’s core enforcement and disclosure programs through funding cuts.

 The League’s position on Campaign Finance reflects continuing concern for open and honest elections and for maximum citizen participation in the political process.
-The League’s campaign finance reform strategy has two tracks: 1) achieve incremental reforms where possible in the short term, and 2) build support for public financing as the best long-term solution.
+The League’s campaign finance reform strategy has two tracks:

 Although provided under current law for presidential elections, public funding of congressional elections, which the League supports, has been an elusive goal.
 Current law does embody other League goals: full and timely disclosure of campaign contributions and expenditures; one central committee to coordinate, control and report financial transactions for each candidate, party or other committee; an independent body to monitor and enforce the law; and the encouragement of broad-based contributions from citizens.